-Your child has the right to receive early intervention services in places that are familiar and comfortable, such as your home or a grandparent's home. davcare a setti 供潦湩慰爠杯楴ng, or ♠ location your community where typically developing children would be.
+Your child has the right to receive early intervention services in places that are familiar and comfortable, such as your home or a grandparent's home, a daycare setting, or other location in your community where typically developing children would be.
 If this is not possible, the early intervention program must justify, in writing, why an alternate location is necessary to help your child achieve the outcome.
 These reasons must be included in your IFSP.